 • Research assistance (undergraduate + graduate)

 • Editing for The Generation, the Burkle Center’s affiliated international relations

 The internship is designed to foster teamwork as well as individual leadership capability.
 Interns are expected to maintain a professional demeanor and appearance at all times.
-All interns, with the exception of The Generation editors, participate in outreach and event production and assist the Center with short-term projects and its daily needs.
+All interns, with the exception of The Generation editors, participate in outreach and event production and assist the Center with short- and long-term projects and its daily needs.

 While individual assignments are made in consultation with the intern, the final determination is made based on the needs of the Center.
 Interns are encouraged to attend Center events, which provide good opportunities to network with experts in the field.

-Applications for the 2014-15 internship are due on Wednesday, May 28th.
-To apply, please send the following information as a single MS Word or PDF document to Rose McGovern, Program Manager of the UCLA Burkle Center, at: email@example.com
+Applications for the 2015-16 internship are due on Wednesday, May 13th, 2015.
+To apply, please send the following information as a single MS Word or PDF document to Elsie Moore, Program Coordinator of the UCLA Burkle Center, at: email@example.com

-• Letter of Interest (1 page) - indicate your preferred internship tasks and rank all duties according to preference.
-Explain why you are interested in the Burkle Center internship and include your future career goals.
-Please specify clearly if you are applying for an editorial position at The Generation, in which case there is no need to list or rank the other internship duties.
+• Letter of Interest (1 page) - explain why you are interested in the Burkle Center internship and include your future career goals.
+Please specify clearly if you are applying for an editorial position at The Generation.

 • 2-3 References (i.e. a past employer, professor, TA, volunteer supervisor, etc.) - please include name, contact information and brief affiliation only, i.e., "how do they know you?"
 This is NOT a request for a letter of recommendation.

 • If you have a preference for the graphic/web design duties or the editor position with The Generation, please submit a writing sample or an example of your design work (online or in print).

 • Your general availability for the summer and fall quarter, for the hours of Monday – Friday, 9AM to 5PM

 Testimonials of former Burkle Center Interns